Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

     removed again.

-    We will remove a container from the system when it is not sufficiently functional again, but the container may still work for you.
-E.g., after an upgrade of the network drivers, the RCCL plugin for the LUMI Slingshot interconnect may be broken, but if you run on only one node PyTorch may still work for you.
+    We will remove a container from the system when it is not sufficiently functional anymore, but the container may still work for you.
+E.g., after an upgrade of the network drivers on LUMI, the RCCL plugin for the LUMI Slingshot interconnect may be broken, but if you run on only one node PyTorch may still work for you.

+    If you prefer to use the centrally provided container, you can remove your copy after loading of the module with `rm $SIF` followed by reloading the module.
+This is however at your own risk.

-2. A module file.
+2. It will create a module file.
     When loading the module, a number of environment variables will be set to help you use the module and to make it easy to swap the module with a different version in your job scripts.